-An obvious way to create a bigger appetite is to work your husky more.
+A no-brainer way to increase your husky’s appetite is to exercise him more.
 The breed has been bred for thousands of years working very hard on small diets.
 Huskies need a lot of exercise to ramp up their appetite.
 Without intensive exercise, it’s extremely likely he won’t feel hungry.

 Consider Switching To Human-Grade Dog Food

 It’s argued that one of the best forms of dog food is human-grade dog food.
 This diet is considered a step up from traditional dog food, but not as extreme as the raw food diet.

 This is a particularly interesting topic and I’ve got a great review of a company in another article.
 It’s worth checking out.
 Pet Plate For Huskies

 This runs through the pros and cons and takes a detailed look at the food and the company behind it all.

 The best way to really deal with these issues is to be attentive and arm yourself with as much knowledge as possible.
 Catching this behavior early will better help you solve it quickly, and catch health issues before they develop into something worse (if health issues are the cause).